Sainik School Kazhakootam: Houses

-Every house has an identical and symmetric structure.
+Every house except the Girls' Dormitory has an identical and symmetric structure.
 These dormitory systems have two large halls called wings.
 Each wing has around 30 beds.
 Hence approximate strength in a dormitory is around 60 students.
-In addition to this each dormitories have a common shared washroom facility having around 8 bathrooms and 8 toilets.
+In addition to this each dormitories have a common shared washroom facility having around 12 bathrooms and 12 toilets.
+The dormitory also has two single rooms for the House Captain of the House and also maybe a School Appointment.

 Every dormitory has a first floor in which one faculty member resides.
 This faculty member is called as House Master.
 The dormitories also have two big study halls and an office room.

 Admission

-Presently, boys are admitted to class VI and IX only.
-All India Sainik Schools Entrance Exam (AISSEE), which are generally held on the first or second Sunday of January, are followed by personal interviews for the shortlisted candidates.
-Boys who are not under 10 or over 11 years of age on 1 July of the year of admission are eligible for class VI admission.
+Presently, boys are admitted to class VI and IX while girls are admitted only to class VI.
+All India Sainik Schools Entrance Exam (AISSEE), which are generally held on the first or second Sunday of January, are followed by a medical test for the shortlisted candidates.
+Boys and Girls who are not under 10 or over 11 years of age on 1 July of the year of admission are eligible for class VI admission.
 The respective age limits for class IX are 13 and 14.

 Written test

 For class VI admission, there will be two papers, viz., (i) Mathematical Knowledge Test & Language Ability Test and (ii) Intelligence Test, and the syllabus will be in line with that of class V CBSE syllabus.
 The test can be taken in English, Hindi, or Malayalam.
 For class IX admission the papers for written test are (i) Mathematics & Science and (ii) English and Social Studies, equivalent to class VIII CBSE syllabus.
-The class IX tests can be taken in only in English.
-Aspirants can appear for the tests at any of the five locations across Kerala (namely Sainik School Kazhakootam, Kottayam, Ernakulam, Kozhikode, and Palakkad), Kavaratti, and in all other Sainik Schools in India.
+The class IX tests can be taken only in English.